rpy2/rpy2/doc/robjects_functions.rst

    will return non-null `formals`.

+.. _robjects-functions-callable

 :meth:`rcall`
 -------------

-The method :meth:`rcall` can be used to specify an R environment in which the function should be evaluated.
+The method :meth:`Function.rcall` is an alternative way to call an underlying R function.
+When using R environment in which the function should be evaluated must be specified.

+We use again the example with `plot()`:

 .. code-block:: python